Vegan Spinach Artichoke Dip

-Vegan Spinach Artichoke Dip is warm, soft and creamy, with wonderful cheesy flavor!
-Served warm or at room temperature, it’s a crowd-pleasing easy vegan appetizer served with pita chips, crackers or veggie sticks.
+Vegan Spinach Artichoke Dip is warm, soft, and creamy with a wonderful cheesy flavor!
+Served warm or at room temperature, it’s a crowd-pleasing, easy vegan appetizer that pairs well with pita chips, crackers, or veggie sticks.

 For another version, check out this Spinach & Artichoke White Bean Dip.
 It’s delicious too!